 - Emergency equipment (biohazard kit, AED, spine board, splint bag)

-- Hydrocollator
+- Hvdrocollator

 - Ice bags

-- Water and electrolyte replacement drink
+- Water and Powerade

 - Electrical stimulation

 - Ultrasound

 - Taping table

-If you have a special request for use of the athletic training room and its equipment, please inform Kaitlyn Hocutt or Tricia Matysak in advance, and she will do her best to accommodate you.
+If you have a special request for use of the athletic training room and its equipment, please inform Haylie Mayo in advance, and she will do her best to accommodate you.
 If a certified athletic trainer will not be traveling with your team/individual competitor, sufficient materials for their needs and written permission for use of modalities must accompany the student-athlete(s).